shwetha-123/Analog-Devices/README.md

 4)  To run unit test cases, the following steps should be followed
      - Create directory structure starting with TestRoot by unzippig the TestRoot.zip file
      - Change current directory to the newly created TestRoot directory
      - Go tothe terminal of the IDSE and execute the command "pytest <file_name> .
-Eg. pytest test_get_file_list.pyt
+Eg. pytest test_get_file_list.py